 While Lake’s analysis concludes with a focus on the U.S., this comrade’s rethinking of the proletariat today, particularly in relation to processes of dispossession, can only assist our own intellectual-political task of identifying a revolutionary subject in Canada, wherein internal colonialism remains necessary for Canadian capitalism’s processes of capital accumulation.

-Now available online by clicking the above link.
-To be appear in Volume #8 of Uprising (Spring 2016)
+View online by clicking the above link or read in PDF form in the pages of Volume #8 of Uprising (Summer 2017)